hazer-hazer/Jacy-Dev-Book/_docs/compilation-process/name-res-cheatsheet.md

 ##### `DefId` and `DefIndex`

-`DefIndex` is a simple index type, i.e. integer wrapper to create a distinct integer type (C++ does not support).
+`DefIndex` is a simple index type, i.e. integer wrapper to create a distinct integer type (C++ does not support it).
 `DefId` is a unique definition identifier, currently, it only holds `DefIndex` but might be extended in the future.

 `DefId::index` is the index of vector from `DefTable::defs`.
 You can get particular definition by `DefId` or `DefIndex` from `DefTable` via `getDef`.